LicensePro

 How to Apply: Step-by-Step

 File your taxi/rideshare permit application with the Kansas City city clerk or licensing department.
-Many Missouri municipalities now accept online applications.
+Many Missouri municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $420–$4200 (typical range for Kansas City).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 4-8 weeks in Kansas City.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Start Your Kansas City Business the Right Way